fugudesign/wplease/README.md

 > Generate a custom theme and plugin on install and auto gitignore it

+> Update (add/remove) plugins and themes from the lists in wplease.json in one command line

 > Remove all gitignored files from the project in on command line

 ## Getting Started